 This article helps contractors and subcontractors understand CUI, how the CUI program helps secure data, and how they can use the DoD’s Cybersecurity Maturity Model Certification to ensure they protect CUI and demonstrate robust cyber hygiene to the DoD and other federal agencies.

-Protect CUI across your third-party ecosystem with the world’s #1 TPRM solution: UpGuard Vendor Risk
+Protect CUI across your third-party ecosystem with the world’s #1 TPRM solution: UpGuard's risk remediation software.

 CUI refers to any type of unclassified data that the U.S. Government creates or possesses that requires safeguards and dissemination controls due to its sensitive nature.
 This classification includes a broad spectrum of information, ranging from personally identifiable information (PII) to proprietary business information.
 However, CUI excludes all information classified by Executive Order 13526 or the Atomic Energy Act.
 Agencies and contracted organizations may only access CUI for lawful government purposes, restricting the general public from interacting with CUI.